KurioApp/jobs/Senior-Mobile-Engineer-iOS.md

 - Deep understanding of Views, Animation
 - Memory management
 - Protocol Oriented Programming
-- Familiar with Git and its workflow
+- Familiar with Git workflow and its principles
 - Knowledge in iOS development cycle or have previously release an iOS app

 ## Preferred qualifications